Arka-Bhowmik/bounding_box_gui/exe_file/readme.md

-# Dowload link for the executable file
+# Dowload link for our executable file

 The executable file can be downloaded using the below link.